paulpham157/WebLens/CONTRIBUTING.md

 ## Code Style

-WebLens follows Python best practices:
+testlens follows Python best practices:

 - **Formatting**: Use `black` for code formatting
 - **Linting**: Use `flake8` for linting